baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - If you want to minimize weird behavior, it's a good idea to avoid higher level APIs when moving.
 Instead, always move by explicitly declaring the tile where you want to move, e.g. `moveTo(x+1, y)`.
 - `moveToMiddle` is an undocumented API.
 Assuming it does something related to its name, you will not need it.
 - In addition to normal movement actions, a unit may move by teleporting or charging.

-## How to find out what is where

-- `x` and `y` are coordinates for your bot.
-- `getEntityAt(xTo, yTo)` returns a bot from the target location, if your bot can sense it.
-Note that despite its name it does not return other entities (chips and CPUs).
-- `exists(entity)` will return true if the entity is not null and not undefined. `isDefined(entity)` also does the exact same thing.
-- `canSense(entity)` will return true if your bot can sense the target entity.
-It returns true when the target entity is within vision range (5 or 7 tiles depending if sensors are activated).
-Blocking vision (line of sight) is not possible, only range matters.
-Cloaked enemies can only be sensed when they have been ignited.
-This API may be useful if you are saving entity references in variables (your bot may have previously sensed an entity and saved its reference to a variable, but it may be unable to sense it next turn -- or another bot may have shared an entity reference to a shared variable). `canSenseEntity(entity)` also does the exact same thing.
-- All bots have sensors and they can be activated with `activateSensors()` to increase vision range from 5 to 7 tiles for the duration of 2 turns. `canActivateSensors()` returns true if sensors are not on cooldown (6 turns). `areSensorsActivated()` returns true when sensors are activated.
-- `getX(entity)` and `getY(entity)` return x and y coordinates for a given entity, given that your bot can sense it.
-The following syntax also works: `entity.x`, `entity.y`.
-- `life` contains currently remaining hit points for your bot (`lifePercent` is also available).
-- `getLife(entity)` and `getLifePercent(entity)` return the corresponding values for an entity if your bot can sense it.

 ## Other useful APIs